FedericoGentile/personal-finance/README.md

 - Net Worth

 ## Data
-Replace your data in the same format as in the template file.
+Replace your data in the same format as in the **template.xlsx** file.

 ## Get Started
 - Update the file path based in Power Query to be able to read the source file.